angrymarker/BardMac-sicPlayer/README.md

 ### ⚙️ Options
 - Debug : Shows debug window.
 - Min interval : minimum interval between two keystrokes.
 0.05 seems to be a sweet spot.
-Set this too low and you might experience some missed keystrokes if you don't have a perfect framerate.
+Set this too low, and you might experience some missed keystrokes if you don't have a perfect frame-rate.

 ### 🔧 Troubleshooting
-- Music partially plays : set the performance mode keybinds as expected by the tool (press the Keybindings button for reference)
+- Music partially plays : set the performance mode keybindings as expected by the tool (press the Keybindings button for reference)
-- Music doesnt play at all :
+- Music doesn't play at all :
   - Make sure FF14 is your active window.
-  - Give the program accessibility permissions if MacOS, sowehow, didn't already ask you for them by going to System Settings > Security and confidentiality > Accessibility > press the + button and select the app.
+  - Give the program accessibility permissions if macOS, somehow, didn't already ask you for them by going to System Settings > Security and confidentiality > Accessibility > press the + button and select the app.

  ### 🆘 Need help ?